You want to start your copywriting gig, but damn, I wish you the best if you don’t have a portfolio.

 I said it twice, but you need to hear this again.

 I’ve seen rubbish portfolios where freelancers would include random copy to appear like they did a lot.

-I recommend showing direct response copy samples because that is what most clients want.
+I recommend showing direct response copy samples because most clients want that.